kubernetes-sigs/cluster-api/docs/book/src/developer/providers/bootstrap.md

         2. `failureMessage` (string): indicates there is a fatal problem reconciling the bootstrap data;
             meant to be a more descriptive value than `failureReason`

-Note: once any of `failureReason` or `failureMessage` surface on the machine who is referencing the bootstrap config object, they cannot be restored anymore (it is considered a terminal error).
+Note: once any of `failureReason` or `failureMessage` surface on the machine/machine pool who is referencing the bootstrap config object, they cannot be restored anymore (it is considered a terminal error; the only way to recover is to delete and recreate the machine/machine pool).
 Also, if the machine is under control of a MachineHealthCheck instance, the machine will be automatically remediated.

 Note: because the `dataSecretName` is part of `status`, this value must be deterministically recreatable from the data in the